mztulip/ch579_http_led/README.md

-# ch579m_airsensor_influx
+# ch579m_http_led

-Project aim is to collect data from particle concentration sensor PMS1003 and put data to influxdb with http post.
-PMS10 works with active mode.
-Data are send every 10 seconds.
+Project idea is to manage led with web browser.

 I do not use any tools for compilation.
 In my opinion usage of cmake and makefiles is not necessary to such simple project.